SAP-samples/cloud-espm-cloud-native/README.md

 ### Acessing the application UI
 * From CLI run command `cf apps`
 * Note down the URL for application espm-gateway.
-This would be appearing as <unique_id>-espm-gateway.cfapps.eu10.hana.ondemand.com (if you deploy the application in an SAP CP sub account is in the Region Europe (Frankfurt))
+This would be appearing as <unique_id>-espm-gateway.cfapps.eu10.hana.ondemand.com (if you deploy the application in an SAP BTP sub account is in the Region Europe (Frankfurt))
 * Launch URL for ***Webshop*** application https://<unique_id>-espm-gateway.cfapps.eu10.hana.ondemand.com/webapp/webshop/index.html
 * You will be redirected to authenticate to your user.
 ![Alt text](./documentation/images/login.png "Login")